mar10/fabulist/docs/sphinx/index.rst

 .. note::
 	Unlike other libraries, Fabulist focuses on generating strings with a pseudo-semantic, by supporting a simple grammar.
-This allows to display text that is more adopted (and fun) in a given context.
+This allows to display text that is more apposite (and fun) in a given context.

 	However, if you are looking for technical test data like email-addresses or credit-card numbers,